 Articles from MLC Life Insurance

-Unless you’re incredibly fortunate, buying your own home will incur a considerable debt – probably one of the biggest debts of your life.
+For many of us, owning your own place, is a dream that still comes true.
+A place to call home and create memories.
+But unless you’re incredibly fortunate, buying your own home means a considerable debt – probably the biggest debt of your life.

 And, unless it’s managed correctly, that debt has the potential to turn the Great Aussie Dream into the Great Aussie Nightmare.

 In 2018, the average first-home buyer loan was $345,8001.
 Compare it to an average annual salary of almost $86,0002 and the scale of that debt becomes clear.

 Of course, it’s a productive debt so you should earn capital gains over time, and when repaid over 20, 25 or 30 years is less daunting and manageable.

 However, your ability to keep your family’s home depends entirely on your ability to pay your mortgage.